Skip to main content

 Add line items

-Add the items you are ordering, quantities, and agreed unit prices.
+Add the items you are ordering, their quantities, and the agreed unit prices.
+Items can be selected from your Inventory catalogue or entered as free text for one-off purchases.

 4